The Trust operates two separate funding programs; (i) medical research and (ii) charitable institutions, as outlined

 Innovative, educational or creative arts organisations involving disadvantaged adults or youth.

-Please note, in categories 2, 3, 4, 5 and 6 preferences will be given to services that directly benefit the needy.
+Please note with respect to funding requests from charitable organisations, preferences will be given to services that directly benefit the needy.
 Indirect funding will not be given priority.

 If your organisation has been invited in writing to apply for a grant, your organisation must satisfy certain eligibility requirements before consideration of your application by the Trustees.

 Consistent with the Australian Taxation Laws, the Marian and E.H.
 Flack Trust requires that organisations are endorsed as:

 - a Tax Concession Charity (TCC); and